 Which suggests that, for the foreseeable future, the anti-Dempelath Resistance will have to make do with me.

 And they're not fools, these followers of mine.
-They must know I'm no match for the Glomb, not yet.
-But they are they sticking with me because of the exotic aura I possess; hence their playful bragging display of English vocabulary and idiom, learned from my nightly sleep-talk.
-For them it's a smattering without understanding, but it wafts the expectation that I shall eventually come up with some sneaky Terran gambit to perform the equivalent of a miracle.
+They must know I'm no match for the Glomb, not yet, but they are they sticking with me because of the exotic Terran aura I possess, which I suppose is a kind of mascot to them; hence their playful bragging display of English vocabulary and idiom, learned from my nightly sleep-talk; a smattering without understanding, but it wafts the hope that I shall eventually come up with some sneaky Terran gambit, the equivalent of a miracle.

-Come to think of it, that's more or less what I've been counting on, myself, so far.
+Come to think of it, that's more or less what I've been counting on, myself, up till now.

-I now begin seriously to wonder, whether perhaps my Terran self has completed its play.
+Here as we hover and wait for our companions to attain the rendezvous, I begin seriously to wonder, whether perhaps my Terran self has completed its play.

 It's as though I'm hearing a whisper from among the reedy stems, "You don't know it yet, but you shall know, that all you need is here.
 You don't know it yet, but in the plains and the forest, the mighty wilderness, the heartland of this planet, you can and shall forget your injection of 'Neville Yeadon'.
 You needed the Terran veneer for a while, Nyav Yuhlm, in order to wake from nebulation and to escape from captivity, but, for the future which awaits you, your Uranian self will be enough."

-In accordance with this sussurrus of prophecy I sense a rocking shift inside me, as if I were a dinghy in which the rower and the passenger were changing places.
+In accordance with this sussurrus of prophecy I sense a rocking, a shift inside me, as if I were a dinghy in which rower and passenger were changing places.

-But surely it's all right for me just to hover in front of a grass forest, without having to suffer some heavy identity crisis?
+But can't I hover in front of a grass forest without having to suffer some heavy identity crisis?

-Anyway, what's all this hesitancy for?
-I am the Daon; I must lead; I shall lead, naturally, in the tried and trusted way, riding the currents of fate, in which fortune favours the bold, and the good beat the bad, fair and square.
-Perhaps all the inner bother has come from thinking too much about a possible need for sneaky Terran gimmicks.
-It is indeed time I cleansed my thoughts of such stuff.
-No dodges now - let everything be above-board.
+Anyway, what's all this thinking for?
+I am the Daon; I must lead; I shall lead, naturally, in the tried and trusted way.
+Ride the currents of fate, in which fortune favours the bold, and the good beat the bad, fair and square: that is what to do.
+All the inner bother has come from thinking too much about a possible need for sneaky Terran gimmicks.
+Must cleanse my thoughts of such stuff.
+No dodges now.
+Let everything be above-board.

 Of course this world has its own pitfalls, and of course one must learn to walk the tightropes, and of course my opponent, Dempelath, is anything but straight-forward.
 And, one could make a case that such a villain will need to be beaten at his own game.
 Still, that line of thought leads onto a perilous ledge.
-Better not to outsmart oneself.
-Better to hope that he may outsmart himself in the end.
+Better not to outsmart oneself; better, rather, to hope that he may outsmart himself in the end.
 Who knows, perhaps he already has.
-Perhaps our escape from Olhoav was permitted - he may think I am still of some use, no longer as a tool but as an outlaw bogey with which to threaten his public and keep them in line.
+Perhaps our escape from Olhoav was permitted, unwisely, by him.
+He may really think I could still of use to him, no longer as a tool but as an outlaw bogey, with which he can threaten his public and keep them in line.

-"Look at that crowd!" exclaims Lanok, wrenching my thoughts back to a present sight of a multitude of skimmers pouring into view around the neighbouring smudge of field.
+"Look at that crowd!" exclaims Lanok, wrenching my thoughts back to a present sight.
+A multitude of skimmers are pouring into view around the neighbouring smudge of field.

 Thergerer turns his face at me.
-He wants the Daon to produce words for the occasion.
+He wants the Daon - me - to produce words.
+Words for the occasion.

 I manage: "Looks like hundreds!
 It seems that we have more supporters than we knew.
 The dissident population has escaped en masse, under cover of the confusion we caused."

-It's the right thing to say - it impresses them -
+It's the right thing to say - it impresses them, I think -

-Well, here are yet more followers to oblige me to lead.
-They swarm about me, they land and alight, taking station in a zone of which I am the focus.
-Just like in combat, there's that slowing of the time-stream.
-Moments cram minutes of experience.
-Doors of decision snap and swing uncertainly in my queasy Terran conscience.
-On the one hand there's my reluctance to be responsible for drawing these folk into an existence of exile and poverty, to scrabble a living in the wilderness with no sure hope of return to their homes.
-On the other hand, in the purely Uranian compartment of my mind the line is simpler.
-Destiny's wave demands: let them flow with it and like it!
+Well, so here are yet more followers, more folk who will oblige me to lead.
+They swarm about me, they land and alight.
+They are taking station in a zone of which I am the focus.
+Just like combat, this, in its slowing of the time-stream.
+Moments cram minutes.
+Doors of decision snap and swing.
+My uncertain, queasy Terran conscience tries to balance it all.
+On the one hand there's my reluctance to be responsible for drawing these folk into an existence of exile and poverty, where they'll have to scrabble a living in the wilderness, with no sure hope of return to their homes.
+On the other hand, in the un-Terran, purely Uranian compartment of my mind, destiny's wave utters the demand: let them flow with it and like it!

-Another difference between my mental compartments: the Terran inner voice belatedly bids me recognize the longing face of a girl in the crowd, whereas, in the Uranian compartment, that problem is borne away on a wave which neither of us can stop, a wave which I guess must divide me from her: for I am the Daon, and I must do things from which little Dittri's adoration cannot distract me...
+Another difference between my mental compartments: the Terran inner voice urges me to recognize the longing face of a girl in the crowd, whereas, in the Uranian compartment, that problem is borne away, on a wave which neither of us can stop, a wave which, I suppose, must divide me from her.
+For, as Daon, I must do things from which little Dittri cannot distract me...

-"One of many," he agrees.
+"One of many," Thergerer agrees.
 "The interior is riddled with paths and clearings."

-"All neatly cut and maintained by... native inhabitants?"
+"All neatly cut and maintained, it seems.
+By... native inhabitants?"